Our team at Shane Smith Law will review your case, free of charge, and explain your legal options.

-Atlanta Sports Injury Attorneys
+Atlanta Lawyer for Sports Injury

-Suing after a Sports Injury
+Suing after a Sports Injury in Georgia

 Participating in organized sports can be a great way for kids and adults alike to stay to spend free time and get exercise.
 Unfortunately, participation in sports can also raise a person’s risk of sustaining a sports-related injury.
 The injuries that people can sustain when playing sports can range from minor cuts and scrapes to more serious injuries such as traumatic brain injury.

 Generally speaking, a person may not sue due to injuries sustained in the normal course of a sporting event.
 This is due to the legal doctrine of “assumption of the risk,” which holds that a person assumes the risk of injury when participating in an inherently dangerous activity.

 Under certain circumstances, however, a person injured may sue the responsible party or parties.
 Some of the most common are detailed below.

 - Intentional conduct – When a player intentionally injures another player, they may be sued for any injuries caused.
 A common example is when players fight one another.

 - Recklessness – When a player knows that certain conduct may result in injury but knowingly disregards that risk, he or she may be held liable for any injuries that may result.